 When it comes to crafting a vessel or any other clay art, one must understand the importance of spinning the wheel both clockwise and anticlockwise.
 While it’s easy to move the wheels in a clockwise direction, moving it anticlockwise could be a challenge.
 So, make sure you opt for an electric pottery wheel that comes with a well-defined reversible feature.

-This also aids individuals that are left-handed, and working in a clockwise direction isn’t something for them.
+This also aids left-handed individuals, and working in a clockwise direction isn’t something for them.

 Modern-day electric wheels are available in 2 basic placement variants, which include a seated wheel and a tabletop wheel.
 The tabletop wheels are placed atop the table & tend to be portable, lighter, & do occupy minimum space.

 On the other hand, the seated electric wheels are like a table that comes with an inbuilt wheel.
 All you need to do is pull up your chair and start using the same.
-Moreover, seated wheels pack in a sturdy foot pedal to help you press in a rhythmical manner for the smooth shaping of your pottery item.
+Moreover, seated wheels pack in a sturdy foot pedal to help you press rhythmically for the smooth shaping of your pottery item.
 In case you don’t plan to work with your feet a lot, the tabletop variants would be an ideal choice.

-You can surely add in your own pan using a wide plate underneath the pottery wheel.
-It could actually be convenient to get a ready-made splash pan that is pre-attached to the machine.
+You can surely add in your pan using a wide plate underneath the pottery wheel.
+It could be convenient to get a ready-made splash pan that is pre-attached to the machine.

 Other aspects that you need to keep in mind are the dimensions, weight, & voltage of the machine.
 All-in-all, you need to keep in mind that your wheel’s weight is completely manageable & the dimensions allow you to fit it into a space that is convenient and isn’t too bulky.